Football Thursday: Leaders and games to watch

 Player, School Rec.
 Yds.
 TD

-Note: Statistics are based on players from the Gloucester Daily Times and Salem News coverage areas only.
+Note: Statistics are based on players from the Gloucester Daily Times and Salem News coverage area only.

 BY THE NUMBERS